TonyPhipps/SIEM/Incident-Response-Plan.md

 It is generally desirable to acquire evidence from a system of interest as soon as one suspects that an incident may have occurred.
 Many incidents cause a dynamic chain of events to occur; an initial system snapshot may do more good in identifying the problem and its source than most other actions that can be taken at this stage.
 From an evidentiary standpoint, it is much better to get a snapshot of the system as-is rather than doing so after Incident Responders, system administrators, and others have inadvertently altered the state of the machine during the investigation.

-Physical evidence will be placed in a protected storage container or secure areas appropriate for the classification of the data/hardware, where access is limited to the Organizational CERT and other staff investigating the incident.
+Physical evidence will be placed in a protected storage container or secure areas appropriate for the classification of the data/hardware, where access is limited to and tracked by those investigating the incident.
 The evidence shall have a log file containing the following information:
-- Storage container (for classified incident handling)
-- Secure area (for non-classified incident)
-- IAM/IAO or system administrator who imaged the system
+- Individual who imaged the system
 - System from which the image was attained
 - System IP and DNS name, if available
 - Date and Time of the image creation